skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * Resistors don't have polarity
 * Jumper wires:
   * Long flexible wires are convinient for simple circuits but will spagetti-like mess up complex circuits
-  * Pre-cut jump wires have predefined lengths which limit customization
+  * Pre-cut wires have predefined lengths which limit customization
-  * hookup wire and wire strippers to make your own jumper wires:
+  * hookup wire and wire strippers to make your own wires:
     * Make sure to buy solid-core wire and not stranded wire as the latter is made up of multiple individual strands which makes the ends much harder to push into a breadboard
     * As a last resort if stranded wired cannot be solded it can be twisted to increase its tightness.
     * To leave enough space for bending the wires and plug them into the board leave a room of 3 more wholes.